Multiscale network renormalization: scale-invariance without geometry: Annealed fitness

-where $C_l(\kappa)$ is a cut-off function with a peak at values of $\kappa$ that increase towards $1$ as $l$ increases.
-The cut-off function captures stronger and stronger finite-size effects as the network size shrinks under the effect of coarse-graining.
-In the opposite direction (decreasing $l$), one can always reach the sparse regime through upscaling, i.e. by subdividing each $l$-node into multiple $(l-1)$-nodes and so on.
-In such a regime, the effect of the cut-off function practically disappears and the network is essentially scale-free with universal degree exponent $-2$.
-As anticipated, this exponent is different from the tail exponent $-1-\alpha\in(-2,-1)$ of the corresponding fitness distribution $\rho_l(x)$, which is again a consequence of the divergence of all moments of $\rho_l(x)$ and the related non-linear dependence between degree and fitness, even for small fitness values.
+As anticipated, the universal exponent $-2$ for the degree distribution is different from the tail exponent $-1-\alpha\in(-2,-1)$ for the underlying fitness distribution $\rho_\ell(x)$, as a consequence of the divergence of all moments of the latter and the related non-linear dependence between degree and fitness, even for small fitness values.
 Interestingly, a mechanism producing the universal exponent $-2$ has been advocated previously~\cite{krioukov2010hyperbolic}, for instance on the basis of the fact that that exponent describes the random geometric graphs corresponding to the asymptotically de Sitter spacetime of our accelerating universe and to its large-scale Lorentzian geometry~\cite{gamma2,gamma2bis}.
-More generally, the degree tail exponent $-2$ falls within the empirical range of exponents observed for the vast majority of networks, which are found in the interval $(-3,-2]$~\cite{mynatrevphys}.
+More generally, the degree tail exponent $-2$ lies at the edge of the empirical range of exponents observed for the vast majority of networks, which are found in the interval $(-3,-2]$~\cite{mynatrevphys}.
 This empirical range of exponents is incompatible with the hypothesis that the degree itself is drawn from an $\alpha$-stable distribution with tail exponent $-1-\alpha$ (this is presumably why stable distributions have not been used in the literature to describe empirical degree distributions).
 In our model, however, the fitness does follow an $\alpha$-stable distribution as a consequence of the requirement of scale-invariance of the network, and at the same time the degree distribution has a different, realistic exponent.
-This remark further illustrates a consequence of the fact that, as we already mentioned, the degree itself is not renormalizable, while the fitness is.
+This remark further illustrates a consequence of the fact that, as we already mentioned, the degree itself cannot be renormalized exactly and in full generality, while the fitness can.

-We also consider the average nearest neighbour degree $k^{nn}_{i_l}$~\cite{newman_origin} and local clustering coefficient $c_{i_l}$~\cite{local_clust} of each $l$-node.
-These quantities are plotted in Fig.~\ref{fig:knnc} as a function of the degree $k_{i_l}$ for $\alpha=1/2$.
-The plots show decreasing trends for both $k^{nn}_{i_l}$ and $c_{i_l}$ as $k_{i_l}$ increases.
-Together with the presence of a power-law degree distribution with a cut-off, these properties are widespread in real-world networks~\cite{newman_origin,local_clust,mynatrevphys}.